Oil turns higher, rallies to 2015 high on Yemen conflict

 The terminal is one of the major hubs for the Hadramout region exporting an average of 120,000 to 140,000 barrels per day (bpd) of crude from fields in the area.

-While a relatively minor oil producer, Yemen's escalating conflict raises concerns about neighbouring top oil exporter Saudi Arabia.
+While a relatively minor oil producer, Yemen's escalating conflict raises concerns about neighboring top oil exporter Saudi Arabia.

 "The report on Al Qaeda forces taking over facilities in Yemen sent prices up," said Phil Flynn, analyst at Price Futures Group in Chicago.